More than 2,000 now infected with coronavirus; 56 dead in China

 In Hong Kong, with five confirmed cases, the city’s leader Carrie Lam said flights and high speed rail trips between the city and Wuhan will be halted.
 Schools in Hong Kong that are currently on Lunar New Year holidays will remain closed until Feb.
 17.

+Hong Kong Disneyland and Ocean Park closed on Sunday “out of consideration for the health and safety of our guests and cast members”.

+“We are in close contact with health authorities and the government about the situation and will announce a reopening date once they determine it is advisable,” the park said in a statement.

-Chinese media reported on Sunday that Hong Kong Disneyland and Ocean Park will be closed from Jan.
-26. Shanghai Disneyland, which expected 100,000 visitors daily through the Lunar New Year holidays, has already closed.
+Shanghai Disneyland, which expected 100,000 visitors daily through the Lunar New Year holidays, has already closed.

+Many cinemas across China are also closed with major film premieres postponed, slashing revenues.

+According to data from Chinese movie-ticketing company Maoyan, owned by China’s on-demand service giant Meituan Dianping, China’s cinemas earned 1.81 million yuan from movie tickets on January 25, down more than 99% from 1.46 billion yuan on the Lunar New Year Day in 2019.

 The newly identified coronavirus has created alarm because there are still many unknowns surrounding it, such as how dangerous it is and how easily it spreads between people.
 It can cause pneumonia, which has been deadly in some cases.